stephengold/RyzomDemos/README.md

   4. `cd RyzomDemos`
   5. `./gradlew run`

+The first time it is run,
-`BuildCharacter` processes 701 files during initialization.
+`BuildCharacter` processes 701 exported files during initialization and generates a summary file.
 This may take 10 seconds or more; please be patient.
+On successive runs, the summary file is used instead, so initialization should much quicker.

 You control `BuildCharacter` using hotkeys: